Advance Passenger Information / Passenger Name Record Program

 Passenger Name Record

-Passenger Name Record (PNR) data is traveller flight reservation and itinerary information collected by air carriers.
-Specific PNR data that is collected varies from one airline to the next.
-It includes: type of ticket, date of travel, number of bags, seating information, etc. This type of information is in the commercial carrier's departure control and reservation systems.
-The CBSA does not require commercial air carriers to gather or provide any additional information that is not already collected for their own business purposes.
+PNR data is information which comes from commercial airline's departure control and reservation systems.
+PNR data collection varies from one airline to the next.
+It can include: the type of ticket you have, the date of travel, the number of bags, and your seating information.
+Commercial airlines do not have to gather or provide any additional information not already collected for their own business purposes.

 Interactive Advance Passenger Information

-Using the information, the CBSA can understand and respond to criminal activity, and more efficiently process travellers entering Canada.
+This information helps the CBSA to more efficiently process travellers entering Canada.

-The CBSA follows strict guidelines to protect the privacy of air travellers and flight crew.
-All of the information is stored in a secure system accessible only by authorized CBSA officers.
-How the data is used is subject to an audit process and users are liable for any misuse.
+The CBSA follows strict guidelines to protect the privacy of passengers and crew members.
+The data is stored in a secure system accessible only by authorized CBSA officers.
+The use of this data is subject to an audit process and users are liable for any misuse.

 A summary of the API/PNR Program and its privacy implications can be found on the official Info Source web page.